GerHobbelt/mecab/mecab-web/README.md

 See a live demo [on Birchlabs](https://birchlabs.co.uk/wasm/index.html).

 Japanese is a language without spaces.
 MeCab suggests where to put spaces.
-MeCab suggests how you might pronounce kanji words.
+MeCab suggests how to pronounce kanji words.
-MeCab deconjugates verbs, to reveal the "dictionary form".
+MeCab deconjugates verbs, revealing the "dictionary form".

 ## Building